Why Bytebase

 API

-Bytebase GUI is built on the Bytebase API.
+Bytebase GUI is built on the public Bytebase API.
 In theory, 3rd-party can build a new Bytebase GUI based on the same API.

 Compare with Liquibase / Flyway / schemachange